FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 ```
 Parameters include:
 - blockHash: Block hash of the transaction in
-- transactionIndex: transaction index
+-transactionIndex: transaction index
-- contract _ name: optional.
+-contract _ name: optional.
 The name of the contract related to the transaction.
-If this parameter is entered, the specific content of the transaction will be parsed and returned.
+If this parameter is entered, the specific content of the transaction will be parsed and returned

 ```bash
 $  ./console.py getTransactionByBlockHashAndIndex 0x3912605dde5f7358fee40a85a8b97ba6493848eae7766a8c317beecafb2e279d 0